morpheusgraphql/morpheus-graphql/README.md

 ### Building your first API

 To define a GraphQL API with Morpheus we start by defining the API Schema as a native Haskell data type, which derives the `Generic` typeclass.
-Lazily resolvable fields on this `Query` type are defined via the infix type `a -> ResM b`, representing resolving a set of arguments `a` to a concrete value `b`.
+Lazily resolvable fields on this `Query` type are defined via `a -> ResM b`, representing resolving a set of arguments `a` to a concrete value `b`.

 ```haskell
 data Query = Query